Teradata/developer-resources/docs/explore-and-analyze-data/magic-commands.md

 # Magic commands

-***Keep, per Jack, even though the commands are in the notebook.
-In the notebook, the general commands and AI Unlimited commands are all together, so good to see a list of the AI Unlimited ones only.
-The kernel is in dev - updates to this topic needed.***
+(Keep, per Jack, even though command descriptions are in the notebook.
+In the notebook, the general commands and AI Unlimited commands are all together.
+Will be good for users to see here a list of the AI Unlimited ones only.
+The kernel is in dev - updates to this topic needed.)

 AI Unlimited JupyterLab supports the following magic commands in addition to the existing Teradata SQL Kernel magic commands.
 See [Teradata JupyterLab Getting Started Guide](https://github.com/Teradata/jupyterextensions/blob/master/notebooks/sql/GettingStarted.ipynb).